The-Yak-Collective/yakcollective/projects/astonishing-stories/out-of-the-loop.md

 Vijayan used to have fantasies of impressing his father.
 One day he would write the great American novel and then his father would be impressed and they would finally have a moment where they reconcile, maybe even hug.
 He put his grand plan to test during his 8th-grade summer.
 He had spent the first months of the year building an email newsletter about soccer stats and games, devouring hours of football games on YouTube, creating four two-hundred-page binders worth of notes.
 Most went unnoticed, but then in the summer one of his posts on Leeds United coach Marcelo Bielsa took off.
 It gathered enough views that a popular YouTube channel got in touch with him to use his content.

 Soccer was the only thing he and his father connected on.
 One day while his father was having dinner, Vijayan gathered the courage to walk up to the table and showed his father the newsletter, the views, the email from the YouTube channel.
-His father took two minutes to read it and turned to him and in a stern voice said, “this is clearly not your writing, did you plagiarise this from somewhere?”
+His father took two minutes to read it and turned to him and in a deadpan voice said, “this is clearly not your writing, did you plagiarise this from somewhere?”

 Vijayan did not write for the rest of the summer.
 He spent his days staring at the wall, noting the tiny imperfections and bumps, imagining them to be canyons in another white planet.